mailchain/community/communication/README.md

 Office hours are held once a month.
 Details for the next call can be found here [Mailchain Office Hours][github_office_hours].

 You can also post questions before or during the call that we will address via the [#office-hours][slack_office_hours] Slack channel or add them as a comment to the next call issue on Github.
+(You need to [join Slack to access this][slack_join])

 ---